sajaddarabi/TAPER-EHR/README.md

 ## Dependencies

-This project in a conda virtual environment on Ubuntu 16.04 with CUDA 10.0.
+This project was run in a conda virtual environment on Ubuntu 16.04 with CUDA 10.0.
 Dependencies:
 * [pytorch with torchvision](http://pytorch.org/).
-Note that you need at least a fairly recent version of PyTorch (e.g., 1.0).
+Note that you need a fairly recent version of PyTorch (e.g., 1.0).
-* [tensorflow with tensorboard](https://www.tensorflow.org/install/) (This is not critical, however, and you can comment out all references to TF and TB)
+* [tensorflow with tensorboard](https://www.tensorflow.org/install/) (This is not critical, however, you can comment out all references to TF and TB)

 Checkout the `requirements.txt` file.